solee0524/python_learn/README.md

-Hello, this is just for my python learning.
+Hello, this is just for my python learning. lol